RMIT-University-Medical-Radiations/HFLung-segmentation/README.md

 * `pre-processed-plastimatch` - parent directory for DIR processing
 * `nnU-Net-processing` - parent directory for nnU-Net training and inference

+The repository should be cloned to your home directory on the remote machine:
+`git clone git@github.com:RMIT-University-Medical-Radiations/HFLung-segmentation.git`

+The Jupyter notebooks will generate the figures in a directory called `figures` which will be created in your home directory.

-The mount points may differ in your setup, but hopefully these instructions will help.
+The mount points referenced throughout may differ in your setup, but hopefully these instructions will help.
 Check the scripts for directory names and output file names to make sure they suit your needs.
+They are defined at the start of each script or notebook.

 # Setup
 **install miniconda if you don't already have it**